fredericfran-gds/aws_utils/copySecrets/README.md

 1. `<region_name>` -- name of the AWS region for the session
 1. `<original_name>` -- friendly name of the existing secret
 1. `<new_name>` -- friendly name of the new secret

+You can used the `--delete` flag to delete the existing/original secret after it has been copied.